cilium/cilium/Documentation/security/threat-model.rst

    ``hubble-ui`` services
 -  Kubernetes RBAC should be used to limit access to any ``cilium-*`` or ``hubble-`*`` pods
+-  TLS should be configured for access to the Hubble Relay API and Hubble UI
 -  TLS should be correctly configured for any data export
 -  The destination data stores for exported data should be secured (such as by applying encryption at rest and cloud provider specific RBAC